 You'll need to get your hands on some gentian root, which is what makes bitters taste, well, bitter.
 (There are a few online sources, so this isn't such a big deal.)
 I also used quassia chips, another bitter ingredient that adds a woodsy, tea-like quality to the mix.
 However, if you have some leftover cinchona bark from making your own tonic or wormwood leaves from making sweet vermouth, those are other bittering options.

 Orange Bitters were essential to so many 19th Century cocktails, so you'll see them pop up in a ton of classics like the Martinez.
 Add a few dashes to a Martini or Vesper, and you'll probably never want to go back.

-Those classic drinks are pretty simple, but orange bitters also tie together more complex drinks like Satan's Whiskers and The Revolver or lighter, fruitier drinks like the No. 8, Bonnie Prince Charlie, and this Blood Orange Cocktail.
+Those classic drinks are pretty simple, but orange bitters also tie together more complex drinks like Satan's Whiskers and The Revolver or lighter, fruitier drinks like the No. 8 and Bonnie Prince Charlie.
 While you can't (or shouldn't) drink a glass of bitters undiluted, you can enjoy the flavor by itself: just add a few drops to a glass of seltzer water for a satisfying drink.